JordanHendl/KGL/README.md

-# (K)arma (G)PU (L)ibrary
+# NYX
-  KGL is a GPU library aimed to supply a generic interface to interact with the GPU, while also providing specific libraries for API's and OS's for more fine-grained access if needed.
+  Nyx is a GPU library aimed to supply a generic interface to interact with the GPU, while also providing specific libraries for API's and OS's for more fine-grained access if needed.

 ## How to build and install
-  KGL is built using **CMake**.
+  Nyx is built using **CMake**.
 If on linux, to build from source, simply do:

   ```
   mkdir build